Marketing Research Goals

-In a previous post, I laid out a how to write a market research plan.
-The first step of the market research plan was setting goals and objectives.
+In a previous post, I laid out how to write a market research plan.
+The first step was setting marketing research goals and objectives.
 You might think that this is a same-old, same old process for marketing research.
 But it isn’t.
 I’m going to approach this in a different way that will get you better results.

 Begin with the END

 Instead of setting your goals and objectives from where you are NOW, imagine yourself ALREADY having achieved your goal – then work backwards and document HOW YOU GOT THERE.

 The reason for this is very simple.
 If you set your goal based on where you are now – there is a good chance that you will get caught up in fixing a problem that is actually irrelevant in getting your business to where you want it to be.

 Set your goals and objectives based on your vision for where you want your company to BE and not where it is NOW.

 If the vision and mission of your business is to help your customers be successful in their business — then imagine your customers being successful and then imagine in what ways you are helping them do that.
 This may include things you are currently doing — or NOT.
 And this is the key to creating marketing research goals and objectives that will help you measure the potential market opportunity, the target audience for your products and how they buy.

 (I know that this sounds a little way out.
 But if you’re wondering how some of the successful businesses you see out there got that way — this is IT)

 Take Clate Mask and Scott Martineau from InfusionSoft as an example.
 InfusionSoft is an email marketing intelligence software that automates your sales and marketing process.
 It’s a high-end software and it isn’t cheap.
 Clate and Scott found out that their customers really didn’t know how to put marketing messages together — and hence, the software didn’t appear to be “working.”